 Since the genetic sequence of the novel coronavirus, or COVID-19 (SARS-COV-2), was published in January 2020, there has been a concerted effort from academia and industry around the world to accelerate the vaccine development process.
 Advanced ceramic materials manufacturers have been among those looking to leverage next-generation technologies in the fight against COVID-19.

 Among the many avenues currently under consideration is the use of 3D printing with advanced ceramic material feedstocks.
-An EU-funded project named NESSIE is geared specifically towards addressing the slow timeframes of vaccine development using additively-manufactured advanced ceramic material structures.
+An EU-funded project named NESSIE is geared specifically toward addressing the slow timeframes of vaccine development using additively-manufactured advanced ceramic material structures.

 Understanding the Challenges of Vaccine Development

-Vaccine development is a complex, often drawn-out process that typically combines the efforts of both public and private entities.
+Vaccine manufacturing is a complex, often drawn-out process that typically combines the efforts of both public and private entities.
 Every step taken between initial exploratory stages (i.e. antigen identification) and market release is carefully controlled by regional authorities, with the degree of regulatory oversight typically intensifying throughout the development cycle.
 This can inhibit progression and drastically increase timescales, while also acting as a barrier to entry for innovative materials and new technologies into immunological spaces.

 How Can Advanced Ceramic Materials Help?